Tag Archives: Airlines

 2. Select Your Seat Wisely

-Choose a window seat for less interruption from seat-mates who need to pass in front of you as they make their way to the aisle.
+Choose a window seat for less interruption from seatmates who need to pass in front of you as they make their way to the aisle.
 If you sleep on your right side choose a seat on the right side of the plane.
-That way when you turn you’ll be facing the window not the traveler in the seat next to you.
+That way, when you turn, you’ll be facing the window, not the traveler in the seat next to you.
 Same idea if you sleep on your left side, select a seat on the left side of the plane to maximize privacy.
-Back sleepers, either side of the aircraft is fine.
-For all try to select a seat not directly across from the galley or near the lavatories for maximum quiet.
+Back sleepers on either side of the aircraft are fine.
+For maximum quiet, try to select a seat not directly across from the galley or near the lavatories.

-When looking at the seat map pay attention if the bulkhead or exit row seats that offer more legroom also recline, many do not.
+When looking at the seat map, pay attention to whether the bulkhead or exit row seats that offer more legroom also recline.
+Many do not.
 Pass on the legroom they offer and opt for a seat that reclines.
 A reclining seat with less legroom is better for sleeping than a seat that doesn’t recline and offers more legroom.

 3. Dress for Comfort and Sleep

 Wear loose clothing for comfort.
-If you have to arrive wearing business attire, pack it in your carry-on and change just prior to arrival, you’ll look freshener.
-We recommend bringing a large wrap or shawl it can act a blanket (do this even in the summer when air conditioning can be particularly strong and uncomfortable) plus it looks fashionable draped around your neck.
+If you have to arrive wearing business attire, pack it in your carry-on and change just prior to arrival; you’ll look fresher.
+We recommend bringing a large wrap or shawl; it can act as a blanket (do this even in the summer when air conditioning can be particularly strong and uncomfortable), plus it looks fashionable draped around your neck.
 Men should opt for loose or stretchy pants.
 Many jeans today are made with a hint of lycra for comfort.

 4. Bring Your Own Pillow